April is Stress Awareness Month. Let SHRM make your work life easier: Join Now

 Full-time employees are those who average 30 or more hours of work per week.
 The penalty is waived for the first 30 full-time employees.
 The penalty is 1/12 of $2,000 for any applicable month.

-Employees with household income between 100 percent and 400 percent of the federal poverty level are eligible for tax credits for exchange coverage if they do not have access to affordable employer-sponsored coverage that is of at least a
+Employees with household income between 100 percent and 400 percent of the federal poverty level are eligible for tax credits for exchange coverage if they do not have access to affordable employer-sponsored coverage that provides at least minimum value (meaning the plan pays at least 60 percent of the cost of covered benefits).

 If employers subject to the coverage mandate

-do offer coverage to their full-time employees but the coverage is “unaffordable” (9.5 percent of income or higher) to certain employees or does not provide “minimum value,” the employers face a penalty of $3,000 times the number of full-time employees receiving a premium tax credit/subsidy for exchange coverage (not to exceed $2,000 times the total number of full-time employees minus 30).
+do offer coverage to their full-time employees but the coverage is “unaffordable” (9.69 percent of income or higher for 2017 plans) to certain employees or does not provide “minimum value,” the employers face a penalty of $3,000 times the number of full-time employees receiving a premium tax credit/subsidy for exchange coverage (not to exceed $2,000 times the total number of full-time employees minus 30).

 You have successfully saved this page as a bookmark.